thepailab/HITindex/README.md

 **Metaexon annotations**

+Three bed files are output: </br>
+(1) Precise metaexon boundaries
-Two bed files are output, one with precise metaexon boundaries and the second with boundaries defined by the user-defined buffer regions.
-Both include additional information in the 4th column, including (1) the constitutent overlapping exons that were combined to create the metaexon and (2) how many times constituent exons are first, internal, or last exons within annotated isoforms from the gtf file, as shown here:
+(2) Boundaries defined by the user-defined buffer regions (3) Associating metaexon names with the coordinates of the constitutent overlapping exons that were combined to create the metaexon

+The first two bed files include additional information in the 4th column about how many times constituent exons are first, internal, or last exons within annotated isoforms from the gtf file, as shown here:

 <p align="center">
 <img src="./readme/annotations.png" width="75%" height="75%">